pierre-rouleau/pel/README.rst

   - GitHub, Gitlab or web-site hosted files not setup as Emacs packages,
   - and you can still install packages with Emacs package management commands, and manually configure them by adding extra logic in the PEL init.el file.
+  - PEL also **improves** several of the external packages it uses, providing extra logic to integrate the features of several packages and, in some cases, add new features to existing external package to simplify complex tasks.

+    - For example, PEL provides a powerful set of multi-directory aware project management commands that greatly simplify code navigation in software projects that use system and third-party libraries.
+For example you can open a C or C++ header file easily or perform a multi-directory search or cross-reference operation.
+PEL provides the logic to use powerful Emacs built-in and external packages along with its own logic to do that.
+See PEL's use of `deadgrep`_ and `pel-open-at-point for C++`_ and the **pel-dev-projects** user-option.

 - **Emacs Startup Optimization** with carefully crafted, byte/native compiled `early-init.el`_, `init.el`_ and `control logic`_ with aggressive lazy-loading,